rukywe/lambda-sync/Readme.md

 - Copy AWS Lambda functions from one region to another
 - Maintain function configuration, including handler, role, runtime, environment variables, and more
 - Simple and configurable setup
+- Configuration validation to ensure necessary environment variables are set

 ## Prerequisites